Colons and Semicolons

 I only wanted to enter: the university.

-A dialogue must follow the colon.
-No matter what, the statement after the colon has to be capitalized at the beginning.
+A dialogue must follow a colon and the sentence after the colon has to be capitalized at the beginning.
 Here are the examples:

 Marco: I am not going to leave you alone.